Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 Whereas somewhere like Brazil or Indonesia is right in the middle of the equator and experiences very warm and constant temperatures, Hawaii is more of a tropical climate and experiences both summer and winter.

-It is located in the Northern Hemisphere, though really far down, so it does have seasons, but overall, if you want to find somewhere that has good weather practically all year round and is somewhat “close” to the equator, Hawaii is a good place to go!
+It is located in the Northern Hemisphere, though really far down, so it does have seasons, overall, if you want to find somewhere that has good weather practically all year round and is somewhat “close” to the equator, Hawaii is a good place to go!